sparors/laravel-ussd/readme.md

 ### Running the application

-you can use the development server the ships with Laravel by running, from the project root:
+You can use the development server the ships with Laravel by running, from the project root:

 ```bash
 php artisan serve